varigence/docs/bimlflex/concepts/load-parameters.md

 #### Default

 The parameter load value to use the first time the load happens, when there is no existing parameter value stored in the BimlCatalog database.
-For high watermark scenarios this is commonly a valid value guaranteed to be lower than any existing data, such as `1900-01-01` for dates.
+For high water mark scenarios this is commonly a valid value guaranteed to be lower than any existing data, such as `1900-01-01` for dates.
 When adding dates in Excel, use the text-defining prefix so the data is kept as text rather than transformed into Excels internal date format, `'1900-01-01`.

 #### Parameter SQL